The fate of planetesimals formed at planetary gap edges: Introduction

 The above studies tell us that planetesimal formation in pressure bumps likely is a common process.
 In this work we assume that these pressure bumps are formed by growing planets, and we ask ourselves the question: what is the fate of planetesimals formed at these planetary gap edges?
 To answer this question we perform a suite of N-body simulations, taking into account the effect of gas drag on the planetesimals and mass loss via ablation.
 We consider two planetary systems: the Solar System with Jupiter and Saturn and an HL Tau inspired system with 3 planets.
 The main points we want to address are: (1) to what extent do gravitational interactions with the forming planets redistribute the planetesimals formed at their gap edge?; (2) can the frictional heating of planetesimals on eccentric orbits drive the production of a significant amount of dust through surface ablation?; and (3) how common are collisions between pairs of planetesimals, and between planetesimals and planets?

 We find that planetesimals which form at the edges of planetary gaps do not remain at their birth location.
 Gravitational scattering by the embedded planets cause the planetesimals to spread out across the disc and result in high orbital eccentricities.
 If the planetesimals end up in the inner part of the disc, efficient ablation due to high surface temperatures results in fast mass loss; this prevents any planetesimal from entering the innermost disc region.
 Collisions between pairs of planetesimals are rare and should not affect the outcome of our simulations, whereas planet-planetesimal collisions do occur, and more often so in the HL Tau system than in the Solar System.
 In general, the closer proximity to the Sun results in much more ablation in the Solar System than in the HL Tau system.
-If this ablated material re-condenses to form pebbles in the disc midplane, the result is a significant flux of pebbles interior of Jupiter's orbit, with potential implications for the asteroid dichotomy and terrestrial planet formation.
+If this ablated material re-condenses to form pebbles in the disc midplane, the result is a significant flux of pebbles both interior and exterior of Jupiter's orbit.
+Since the ablation efficiency depends strongly on the gas density, this pebble flux should only be present in relatively young and massive discs.

 In Sect. \ref{sec:theory}, we present our disc model, our prescriptions for gas drag and mass ablation, and our calculations of condensation temperatures and planetsimal-planetesimal collision timescsales.
 The numerical setup and initial conditions for our simulations are presented in Sect. \ref{sect: numerical methods}.
 Results from the Solar System simulations are presented in Sect. \ref{sect: solar system}, and results from the HL Tau simulations are presented in Sect. \ref{sect:HL Tau}.
-In sect. \ref{sec: the ablated material} we calculate the pebble flux that derives from planetesimal ablation and discuss potential implications for protoplanetary disc observations and the composition of asteroids and terrestrial planets in the Solar System.
+In Sect. \ref{sec: the ablated material} we calculate the pebble flux that derives from planetesimal ablation and discuss how this fits into our understanding of the isotope dichotomy in the Solar System.
 The effect of planet-planetesimal collisions are discussed in Sect. \ref{sect: collisions}.
 In Sect. \ref{setc: conclusion}, we summarize the key findings of the paper.
-Further information about the saturated vapor pressure, ablation rates and some additional figures can be found in Appendices \ref{Appendix: Psat}, \ref{Appendix: ablRate}, and \ref{Appendix: 6plan}, respectively.
+Further information about the the ablation model and some additional figures can be found in Appendix \ref{Appendix: noAbl}-\ref{Appendix: 6plan}.